joy-it/strompi3-cliconfig/README.md

  Now after the StromPi3 have powered off the PowerPath, the main PowerPathcan be started manually through shorting of the ResetPin of the StromPi3 - for this there have to be made an additional connection on the SP3 PCB; for this please refer to the manual in the PowerOnButton Folder
 - poweroff Command:
  There was a bugfix included in this command

+Firmware 1.6
+- Feature to show the current Voltage-Source:
+ You can find a new entry at the "show-status" command, which shows the current active Voltage-Source
+- PowerBackDetection in Serial-Less-Mode:
+ Rather than a generated impulse, the GPIO-Pin for the Serial-Less Feature is pulled to GND as long as the Backup-Voltage Source is active.
+With the new Python-Scripts (please check the associated Script folders @ https://github.com/joy-it/strompi3-cliconfig/tree/master/SerialLess-Mode/SerialLess-Scripts) it is now possible to detect a PowerBack Event to stop a dedicated shutdown Counter.
+- BugFix for the Serial-Less-Mode:
+ In some configuration the Raspberry Pi wouldn't boot after shutdown in the Serial-Less-Mode.
+Now this should be fixed.
+- Powerfailure-Counter:
+ You can find a new entry at the "show-status" command, where you can check how many times the StromPi3 had to change to the Backup-Voltagesource
+- PowerOn Button Timer and PowerOnButton Enable:
+ If you want to use the PowerOn-Button Feature (https://github.com/joy-it/strompi3-cliconfig/blob/master/PowerOn-Button/RB-StromPi3-poweroff-Manual.pdf) you now can enable/disable this function - also now you can configure the timer for the shutdown after poweroff, which is needed for the PowerOffButton to initialize.
+- PowerOff BugFix
+- BatteryLevelShutdown:
+ The Threshold Values were changed to more lower values (< 2800mV -> 10% | < 3100mV -> 25% | < 3220mV -> 50%) to extend battery operation with the an active BatteryLevelShutdown.

 ******************************************************************************************************************